 Discussion

-This work will begin to determine if and under what conditions sharing is possible between the fixed service and passive services in the frequency bands above 71 GHz as invited in Resolution 731.
-The most difficult sharing issues, both from a technical and regulatory perspective, involve protecting EESS (passive) use in bands listed in RR No. 5.340.
-While RAS use must also be protected, RAS receiver sites at frequencies above 71 GHz tend to be in high altitude arid sites in order to reduce the impact of terrestrial-based interference and atmospheric absorption at these frequencies.
-Thus the coordination approach of ITU-R RA.1031-2 may be adequate to protect RAS receivers in bands where sharing may be authorized
+This work will begin to determine if and under what conditions sharing is possible between the ground-based fixed service and passive services in the frequency bands above 71 GHz as invited in Resolution 731.
+Sharing with the Radio astronomy (RAS) may be accomplished in a straightforward manner by determination of geographic exclusion and coordination zones based on the atmospheric characteristics of the RAS geographic site, aggregate interference, and the frequency under consideration.
+The most difficult sharing issues, both from a technical and regulatory perspective, involve protecting earth exploration-satellite service (EESS) (passive) use in bands listed in RR No. 5.340.

+RAS receiver sites at frequencies above 71 GHz tend to be in remote locations and high-altitude and/or arid sites in order to reduce the impact of terrestrial-based interference and decrease atmospheric absorption at these frequencies.
+However, the selection of high-altitude and/or arid sites, leading to lower atmospheric absorption, also increases the susceptibility of these sites to interference as attenuation decreases (e.g., see variations in attenuation between sea level, 3km and 5km for frequencies above 275 GHz in Report ITU-R RA.2189-1).
+The coordination approach of Recommendation ITU-R RA.1031-2 discusses protection of RAS receivers in bands where sharing may be possible via the establishment of coordination zones around RAS stations, though it only addresses frequencies up to 40 GHz in Figures 1 and 2.
+To determine whether sharing is possible and under what conditions, the aforementioned Report and Recommendation would need to be revised to include the frequency range 71 – 275 GHz, or a new Report/Recommendation should be developed by WP 7D.

 EESS (passive) protection is complex because these passive satellites operate globally, have antennas pointing either tangential to the orbit or pointed towards the Earth’s surface taking measurements over the entire Earth’s surface and regularly performing critical meteorological and environmental measurements, usually from low altitude orbits.
 FIXED service communications is the primary focus for consideration for this work at this time as its fixed geometry and usually non-active antennas may present a less complex sharing scenario when compared to any MOBILE service application.
 FIXED systems above 71 GHz have the potential for quick deployment (compared to wired/fiber links) for paths with a distance of a few km as well as lower costs in places with difficult terrain for wired installations, requirements for temporary high-bandwidth restoration links and other short term connectivity needs.
-If resources permit the study may include the use of active FIXED antennas which are specifically designed to simultaneously place a null on known satellite positions will also directing power to a desired receiver.
-While such antennas would include multiple radiating elements similar to MIMO antennas, the amplitude and phase control algorithms to achieve both a null in the satellite direction and good power transfer to the intended receiver would be different.

-While RR No. 5.340 bands individually have bandwidth of a few GHz, the locations of the numerous such bands above 71 GHz limit the ability to create large contiguous bands.
-At present, there are no studies yet on the spectrum needs for Fixed service applications in the proposed range above 71 GHz, and it is technically possible to achieve wide bandwidth throughput using bands that are not contiguous.
-Once spectrum requirements and operating characteristics are known, if an acceptable sharing procedure could be found that ensures the EESS (passive) protection criteria, as defined in Rec.
-ITU-R RS.2017, is satisfied, wider contiguous bands could be available.
+While RR No. 5.340 bands individually have bandwidth of a few GHz, the locations of the 11 such bands in 71-275 GHz limit the ability to create large contiguous blocks of spectrum for use by active services unless a sharing environment can be created to ensure the protection of the passive operations.

-Protection of the EESS (passive) sensors in bands allocated to EESS (passive) services has to be a key issue in the design of any fixed service system operating in or nearby to passive allocations.
-This is especially critical for RR No. 5.340 bands where no emissions are allowed.
-It is not possible to discuss communications requirements in the abstract sense for such spectrum and then see if sharing is possible.
-Assembling well defined fixed service system characteristics and passive sensor characteristics and protection criteria are an important first step in beginning this work to determine the feasibility of interference-free sharing.
-However, since WRC Resolution 731 makes clear that passive service protection is the most important goal of this study, if the nominal fixed service characteristics derived from experiences at lower bands is not conducive to interference free sharing with passive services, it may be necessary to focus on what FIXED parameters are necessary to make such sharing feasible.
+Protection of RAS and EESS (passive( systems is especially critical for RR No. 5.340 bands where no emissions are allowed.
+Assembling defined fixed service system characteristics and passive sensor characteristics and protection criteria are an important first step in beginning this work to determine the feasibility of interference-free sharing and the possibility of what specific conditions could be established to enable the sharing of these frequency bands by active and passive services, noting, as outlined in Resolution 731 (WRC-19) the principles of burden-sharing to the extent practicable in the studies.